bfGraph/STGraph/tests/scripts/README.md

 ```

 By adhering to this protocol, the project maintains a structured and reliable testing framework, ensuring correctness and stability across successive releases.

+### Test Script Creation Protocol

+When preparing to write test scripts for newly implemented functionalities, ensure adherence to the following protocol

+1. **Choose a Descriptive Name:** Select a meaningful and self-documenting name for your testpack, following the lower snake-case convention.
+2. **Create Testpack Folder**: Within the current development version of STGraph, create a folder bearing the chosen testpack name.
+3. **Script Creation**: Craft a Python script named `<testpack_name>.py`, containing the necessary testing logic.
+4. **Supplementary Files**: Include any additional folders and files deemed necessary for testing within the testpack folder.
+5. **Status Reporting**: Ensure that the Python script incorporates a mechanism to display the status of test cases effectively on the screen.
+6. **Integration with STGraph Script**: Incorporate your newly created testpack as a selectable option for the `--testpack-names` command-line argument within `stgraph_script.py`

+To get a better idea on how to develop your scripts, it is advised to refer to previously maintained scripts.
+This practice ensures uniformity and easier maintenance across all scripts.